ishmael-burdeau/digital-sustainability-learning/product-and-delivery-managers.md

 - [ ]  **Sustainable software engineering overview**
 Great into video series by Asim Hussain (Green Software Foundation).
 Very digestible, only takes about 30 minutes to complete. https://learn.microsoft.com/en-us/training/modules/sustainable-software-engineering-overview/
 - [ ]  **Green Software Practitioner**
 Slightly more in-depth online course.
 Takes 2-3 hours to complete.
 Recommended.
-Take the short exam to get certified. https://learn.greensoftware.foundation/
+Take the short exam with the Linux Foundation to get certified. https://learn.greensoftware.foundation/ and https://training.linuxfoundation.org/training/green-software-for-practitioners-lfc131/

 ### 2. Videos
 - [ ]  **What does it all mean: Net-zero, carbon neutral, climate positive, carbon negative? by Asim Hussain** Good breakdown of some of the crucial terminology, focussed speficically on digital emissions.
 20 minutes, broken into clear chapters.